 - Arrive to class on time with all required materials - Show respect to all classmates, educational assistants, the teacher and to themselves - Submit all assignments on time - Make up for work missed.
 Students who are absent are responsible for finding out what they missed and completing it.
-This can be done by asking classmates or emailing the teacher. - Respect the rights of others and contribute to a safe learning environment for all - Come to class with a positive attitude and a willingness to participate used in class without the permission of the teacher.
-If a phone is used without permission, it will be confiscated by the teacher and returned at the end of the day.
-A second offence will result in the phone being confiscated and only returned to the parent or guardian.
+This can be done by asking classmates or emailing the teacher. - Respect the rights of others and contribute to a safe learning environment for all - Come to class with a positive attitude and a willingness to participate permission, it will be confiscated by the teacher and returned at the end of the day.